-Speaking at the Canadian Association of Petroleum Producers Oil & Gas Investment Symposium, Imperial's Randy Broiles, senior vice president of resources, said the MGP producer group will be revising upward its C$7.5 billion (US$6.7 billion) project cost estimates this fall.
-Imperial also plans to revise the timeline, which already has been pushed forward several times (see NGI, March 13).
-Last December, the MGP had set January 2008 for pipeline right-of-way clearing, site preparations and construction of gas production facilities, with pipeline construction scheduled for the winters of 2009-10 and 2010-11 (see NGI, Dec.
-19, 2005).
+Speaking at the Canadian Association of Petroleum Producers Oil & Gas Investment Symposium, Imperial’s Randy Broiles, senior vice president of resources, said the MGP producer group has to revise upward its C$7.5 billion (US$6.7 billion) cost estimates this fall.
+Imperial also plans to revise the timeline, which has been pushed forward several times (see Daily GPI, March 10).
+Last December, the MGP had set January 2008 for pipeline right-of-way clearing, site preparations and construction of gas production facilities, with pipeline construction scheduled for the winters of 2009-10 and 2010-11 (see Daily GPI, Dec.
+14, 2005).

 Until the cost and timeline revisions are completed, Broiles said, further talks with Canadian officials about the MGP’s fiscal terms will have to be delayed.

 “The Mackenzie Valley project is facing significant cost and scheduling pressures,” Broiles said.
 “The costs are significant.
 The Mackenzie Valley project is no different than other major projects…it is facing continuing changes in its action plans.
 The cost estimates have continued to be refined.
 We’ll have a better estimate this fall.
 Once we have the new estimates, we will have to make a decision and the regulators will have to make a decision on whether to move forward.”

 Talks with regulators have been “paused…for a few weeks or months,” Broiles said.
 “I don’t know what it is going to take to keep Mackenzie on track right now without a good investment number, so we’re focusing our attention on the investment.”
 The construction industry, he said, “is so different today than it was two years ago.”
 It’s currently “impossible” to determine what the revised costs may be.